Rami97rgb/llama3-custom-inference/README.md

 The custom kernel is used by default, but you can run the FA2 implementation instead (splitkv/combine kernels) by adding the ```--use_pytorch_kernel``` flag.
 There are two methods for mesuring memory bandwidth:
 1) using Nvidia Nsight Compute profiler (the recommended way for getting accurate results, but not supported by most cloud providers): run with ```ncu``` command and add ```--use_ncu``` flag.
 2) using the benchmark setup (default, although not 100% accurate).
-The GPU's L2 cache is cleared after each iteration, but you skip this with ```--dont_flush_gpu_cache```.
+The GPU's L2 cache is cleared after each iteration, but you can skip this with ```--dont_flush_gpu_cache```.

-When looking at the actual inference trace (with Nvidia Nsight Systems), execution time is fairly close to the one reported when profiling the kernel with ```ncu```.
+When looking at the actual inference trace (with Nvidia Nsight Systems), execution time is fairly close to the one reported by profiling the kernel with ```ncu```.
 So I am presenting these results instead.

 I simulated running flash attention decode kernels for llama 3.2 1B on my RTX 4060 using batch size 1 (to make it more challenging to fully utilize the avaible memory bandwidth).
 Here, we are comparing the custom implementation of flash attention splitkv kernel with the one used in Pytorch/FA2: